ccsb-scripps/AutoDock-GPU/README.md

 # Setup
 ## Requirements
-OCLADock is known to work in the following environments:

 | Architecture | Operating System |
 |:------------:|:------------------:|
 | Intel x86_64 | CentOS 6.7 & 6.8 |
 | Intel x86_64 | Ubuntu 16.04 |
 | Intel x86_64 | Windows 7 |

-Other environments likely work as well, but are untested.

 ## Prerequisites